iresil16/A_Convolutional_Neural_Network_Classifier_for_Emotion_Recognition/README.md

 - Confusion matrices and ROC curves used for qualitative assessment of class separability.

 ## Repository Structure

-code/
+## Repository Structure

+- `code/`
-├─ CNN_Classifier_FineClasses.ipynb # 5-class training with post-training binarization
+  Jupyter notebooks for training the CNN on facial expression datasets, including fine-grained 5-class training with post-training binarization and pre-binarized 2-class training.

-├─ CNN_Classifier_Binary.ipynb # 2-class pre-binarized training
-data/
+- `data/`
-├─ fer2013/ # FER-2013 dataset files
+  FER-2013 dataset files used for model training and evaluation.

+- `report.pdf`
-report.pdf # Full project report with methodology and analyses figures/
+  Full project report containing methodology, analyses, and figures.

-├─ saliency_maps/ # Sample saliency map visualizations
+- `figures/`
+  Visualizations of saliency maps highlighting network attention on facial features.